2021 German Football League: Season overview

-Given that the upstart European League of Football took virtually all their non-American players for the Stuttgart Surge and Frankfurt Galaxy (ELF) from the Stuttgart Scorpions and Frankfurt Universe respectively, it was clear early on that relegation in the South would be fought between those two teams.
-While the Cologne Centurions (ELF) did similar things to the Cologne Crocodiles, a sufficient number of high caliber players remained with the Crocos to allow them to remain competitive, even dealing the Dresden Monarchs an upset defeat in their season opener in Cologne.
+Given that the upstart European League of Football took virtually all their non-American players for the Stuttgart Surge and Frankfurt Galaxy from the Stuttgart Scorpions and Frankfurt Universe respectively, it was clear early on that relegation in the South would be fought between those two teams.
+While the Cologne Centurions did similar things to the Cologne Crocodiles, a sufficient number of high caliber players remained with the Crocos to allow them to remain competitive, even dealing the Dresden Monarchs an upset defeat in their season opener in Cologne.
 While Braunschweig surprised many with their relatively lackluster on-field performance, they still made it into the playoffs at 5–5 in fourth place which however meant they had to go on the road to Schwäbisch Hall who dominated the GFL South in even stronger fashion than before the pandemic as their only serious intra-division adversary from previous seasons, Frankfurt Universe could only field a rump team of local youth players after most of their starting line-up from 2019 jumped ship for the ELF.
 A surprisingly strong showing by the Saarland Hurricanes, who had only been added to the GFL South for that season to fill the spot left open by the withdrawal of the Ingolstadt Dukes saw the 'canes place second in the South.
 In the North their Baltic namesakes had yet another season of committed mediocrity with only occasional moments showing the top team they had been a few years prior.
-Like Hildesheim and Elmshorn who withdrew ahead of the season, Kiel also suffered from the proximity of the Hamburg Sea Devils (ELF) as many players in the Northern German region had commuted between Hildesheim, Kiel, Hamburg, Lübeck and other GFL cities in previous years depending on where they would find the most favorable playing conditions – most of that talent pool had been scooped up by the ELF for 2021.
+Like Hildesheim and Elmshorn who withdrew ahead of the season, Kiel also suffered from the proximity of the Hamburg Sea Devils as many players in the Northern German region had commuted between Hildesheim, Kiel, Hamburg, Lübeck and other GFL cities in previous years depending on where they would find the most favorable playing conditions – most of that talent pool had been scooped up by the ELF for 2021.
 Dresden ultimately won the remaining nine regular season games after their loss in Cologne, placing ahead of Potsdam who let the theoretical chance to win a division title (if they had beaten Dresden at Heinz Steyer Stadion by 16 or more points in their last regular season game, they would've won the head-to-head breaking the hypothetical 8–2 tie in win-loss record) pass by mostly playing their backups in their lopsided 63–7 loss.
 In the South the Munich Cowboys and the Allgäu Comets filled the remaining playoff spots behind Hall and Saarland.

-GFL 2
+GFL2

 Just before the season started the Biberach Beavers withdrew, thus, the number of teams in the south division was reduced to six.